Yu-Group/clinical-rule-vetting/docs/pres/_slides_rulevetting.md

 ## understanding the problem

-- outcome is already selected for you
+- outcome/data are already selected for you
+- what is important to capture in a CDR for this problem?

 ## understanding the data

-- what features might be useful?
+- what features are reliable/useful/predictive?

 ## modeling